FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription: Proposed Method

 The logits produced by the additional neurons are used to parameterize the Continuous Bernoulli distribution \cite{loaiza2019continuous}, which specifies the likelihood of continuous values $x \in [0, 1]$ given a single parameter.
 This approach was also utilized in \cite{yan2021skipping} to estimate the onsets and offsets of musical events in continuous time by predicting the relative position within frames where each event occurred.
 Although it is possible to formulate the estimation of continuous values through soft binary classification \cite{kong2021high}, this approach is incompatible with pitch deviations, which are centered around 0.5 and do not represent activations in a strict sense.
 The expected values of the parameterized distributions are computed and normalized to span $[-r, r]$, where $r$ is the maximum allowable pitch deviation in semitones relative to the nominal pitch of the associated string and fret pair.
 Continuous-valued pitch estimates are obtained by superimposing estimated deviations onto the nominal pitch of string and fret pairs considered to be active using the same procedure as in \cite{cwitkowitz2022data}.

 The elegance of this design is threefold.
-First, contemporary MPE models \cite{kim2018crepe, singh2021deepf0, bittner2022lightweight} employ an expanded output layer to estimate discrete frequency targets with increased resolution.
+First, contemporary MPE models \cite{bittner2017deep, kim2018crepe, singh2021deepf0, bittner2022lightweight} employ an expanded output representation to estimate discrete frequency targets with increased resolution.
 However, we introduce only a single neuron for each string and fret pair to produce continuous-valued pitch estimates.
-Second, by offloading the bulk of the MPE task onto the neurons concerned with estimating pitch deviation, the discrete-activity neurons are allowed to more appropriately characterize musical events, \textit{i.e.} notes, rather than the nominal pitches of such events.
+Second, by offloading the bulk of the MPE task onto the neurons tasked with estimating pitch deviation, the discrete-activity neurons can more appropriately characterize musical events, \textit{i.e.} notes, while being less coupled to their nominal pitches.
 The explicit pairing of neurons associates pitch estimates with the musical events represented by each pair.
 Finally, the maximum pitch deviation $r$ can be increased past the point where the pitch ranges of musical events begin to overlap.
 In the context of GTT, this property is useful for analyzing techniques such as bends, which can produce pitches several semitones higher than the nominal pitch of the corresponding string and fret.